Migrate an application to Azure App Service and SQL Database

 - The on-premises VMs in the Contoso datacenter will be decommissioned after the migration is done.

-- For the database tier of the application, Contoso compared Azure SQL Database to SQL Server by referring to Features comparison: Azure SQL Database and Azure SQL Managed Instance.
+- For the database tier of the application, Contoso compared Azure SQL Database to SQL Server by referring to the features comparison: Azure SQL Database and Azure SQL Managed Instance.
 Contoso decided to use Azure SQL Database for a few reasons:

 - Azure SQL Database is a managed relational database service.
 It delivers predictable performance at multiple service levels, with near-zero administration.
 Advantages include dynamic scalability with no downtime, built-in intelligent optimization, and global scalability and availability.

-- Contoso can use the lightweight Data Migration Assistant to assess the on-premises database migration to Azure SQL.
+- Contoso can use the lightweight Data Migration Assistant to assess the on-premises database migration to Azure SQL Database.

-- Contoso can use Azure Database Migration Service to migrate the on-premises database to Azure SQL.
+- Contoso can use Azure Database Migration Service to migrate the on-premises database to Azure SQL Database.

 - With Software Assurance, Contoso can exchange existing licenses for discounted rates on a database in SQL Database by using the Azure Hybrid Benefit for SQL Server.
 This approach could provide a cost saving of up to 30 percent.

 - SQL Database provides security features such as Always Encrypted, dynamic data masking, row-level security, and SQL threat detection.